Prediction Scheme Project

 Project Status

-This 2020 project was run in experimental mode from mid 2020 to December 2025.
-It successfully achieved its aims but is now closed.
+This 2020 project ran from mid 2020 to December 2025.
+It achieved the desired outcomes and is now operational.
+View the catalogue of daily predictions.